Kris Jenkins (basketball)

 Kris Jenkins (born November 20, 1993) is an American former professional basketball player who is a student athlete development assistant at Villanova University.
-He played college basketball for the Villanova Wildcats and is best known for hitting the buzzer-beating three pointer to win the 2016 NCAA Championship game.
+He played college basketball for the Villanova Wildcats and is best known for making the buzzer-beating three-point shot to win the 2016 NCAA championship game.

 High school career

 Jenkins attended Gonzaga College High School.
 As a junior in 2011–12, he averaged 20.6 points and 10.4 rebounds per game.
 As a senior, he had 18.3 points and 10.3 rebounds per game.
 The Washington Post named him the 2012–13 Boys Basketball All-Met Player of the Year.

 College career

 Jenkins played his entire college basketball career for the Villanova Wildcats.
 During his freshman season, the 2013–14 season, he averaged 4.1 points per game as a reserve player.
 The following season, he had 6.3 points per game.

 As a junior, on March 1, 2016, Jenkins scored a career-high 31 points in a win over DePaul.
 He averaged 19.7 points per game in the Big East Tournament and was named to the All-Tournament team.
-In the NCAA championship game on April 4, 2016 against North Carolina, Jenkins hit the game-winning three-point shot as time expired.
+In the NCAA championship game on April 4, 2016, against North Carolina, Jenkins hit the game-winning three-point shot as time expired.
 In his junior season, Jenkins averaged 13.6 points and 3.9 rebounds per game while shooting 45.9 percent of his field-goal attempts and 38.6 percent from beyond the arc.